 SOL is a compute cluster which consists of 40 compute nodes that give access to a pool of 100 GPUs (mainly NVIDIA GTX1080Ti and RTX2080Ti cards), a dedicated 500 TB storage server for serving data to deep learning compute nodes using 20 Gbit networking, and a Prometheus+Grafana based monitoring solution to monitor the activity and health of the cluster.

 Users log in to job nodes directly to either schedule an experiment or to interact with a running experiment using Jupyter Notebooks.
 We use Slurm as an automated job queue.
 Experiments are encapsulated in docker containers to isolate their software stacks from the base systems of our compute nodes.
-This allows researchers maximum flexibilty when it comes to trying out new, experimental libraries and software without us needing to install it on the base systems ourselves.
+This allows researchers maximum flexibility when it comes to trying out new, experimental libraries and software without us needing to install it on the base systems ourselves.

-In addition to this, the compute cluster will be rolled out as a service to other departments of the hospital and we will start offering compute capabilites built around SOL to other departments of Radboud University in 2019.
+In addition to this, the compute cluster will be rolled out as a service to other departments of the hospital and we will start offering compute capabilites built around SOL to other departments of Radboud University in 2021.